Rio Grande: Geography

-The Rio Grande rises in the western part of the Rio Grande National Forest, in the U.S. state of Colorado, and is formed by the joining of several streams at the base of Canby Mountain, in the San Juan Mountains, due east of the Continental Divide of the Americas.
-From the Continental Divide, the Rio Grande flows through the San Luis Valley, then south into New Mexico, and passes through the Rio Grande Gorge, near Taos, then toward Española, afterwards collecting additional waters from the San Juan-Chama Diversion Project and from the Rio Chama.
-The Rio Grande then continues southwards, irrigating the farmlands in the Middle Rio Grande Valley through the desert cities of Albuquerque and Las Cruces in New Mexico, to El Paso, Texas, and then to Ciudad Juárez, Chihuahua, in Mexico.
+The Rio Grande rises in the western part of Rio Grande National Forest, in the U.S. state of Colorado, and is formed by the joining of several streams at the base of Canby Mountain, in the San Juan Mountains, due east of the Continental Divide of the Americas.
+From the Continental Divide, the Rio Grande flows through the San Luis Valley, then south into New Mexico, and passes through the Rio Grande Gorge, near Taos, then toward Española, afterwards collecting additional waters from the Colorado River basin via the San Juan-Chama Diversion Project and from the Rio Chama.
+The Rio Grande then continues southwards, irrigating the farmlands in the Middle Rio Grande Valley through the desert cities of Albuquerque and Las Cruces in New Mexico, to El Paso, Texas and Ciudad Juárez, Chihuahua, in Mexico.
 In the Albuquerque metropolitan area, the Rio Grande flows by historic Pueblo villages, such as Sandia Pueblo and Isleta Pueblo.
 South of El Paso, the Rio Grande is the national border between the U.S. and Mexico.

 The segment of the river that forms the international border ranges from 889 to 1,248 mi, depending on how the river is measured.
 The Rio Conchos is a major tributary of the Rio Grande, with its confluence 310 km.
 (193 straight air miles) southeast of El Paso near Ojinaga, in Chihuahua, Mexico.
 Downstream, other tributaries include the Pecos River and Devils River, both entering the Rio Grande from the north in the vicinity of Amistad Reservoir in Texas, and the Rio Salado and Rio San Juan both entering from the south with confluences in Tamaulipas, Mexico.

 The Rio Grande rises in high mountains and flows for much of its length at high elevation; the valley floor at Albuquerque is 5312 ft, and El Paso 3762 ft above sea level.
 In New Mexico, the river flows through the Rio Grande rift from one sediment-filled basin to another, cutting canyons between the basins and supporting a fragile bosque ecosystem on its flood plain.
 From Albuquerque southward, the river flows through desert.
 Although irrigated agriculture exists throughout most of its stretch, it is particularly extensive in the subtropical Lower Rio Grande Valley.
 The river ends in a small, sandy delta at the Gulf of Mexico.
 During portions of 2001 and 2002, the mouth of the Rio Grande was blocked by a sandbar.
 In the fall of 2003, the sandbar was cleared by high river flows around 7063 cuft/s.

+The Rio Grande flows through a valley with diverse animal and plants communities.
+Conservation of the river and the valley is a recurring theme for people who live in the region.